seqan/flexbar/README.md

         flexbar -r reads.csfastq.gz -a adap.fa -ao 5 -ae LEFT -c

-The second example, shows how to remove adapters in fasta format from left side of gzip compressed color-space reads with quality scores (csfastq), if the overlap of adapter and read has at least length five.
+The second example shows how to remove adapters in fasta format from left side of compressed color-space reads with quality scores (csfastq), if the overlap of adapter and read has at least length five.
 For left trim-end mode the right side of reads is retained.

 ### Test data